 MARTHA STEWART LIVING OMNIMEDIA, INC.

-The Board of Directors of Martha Stewart Living Omnimedia, Inc. (the “Corporation”) has established a Compensation Committee (the “Committee”) with the purpose, responsibilities and duties described below.
+The Board of Directors of Martha Stewart Living Omnimedia, Inc. (the “Corporation”) has established a Nominating and Corporate Governance Committee (the “Committee”) with the purposes, responsibilities and duties described below.

 Back to Top

 The Committee shall consist of no fewer than two members.
-The members of the Committee shall be appointed by the Board, generally based on the recommendation of the Nominating and Corporate Governance Committee, and shall meet (a) the independence standards set forth in the Corporation’s Corporate Governance Guidelines; (b) the definition of an “outside director” for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended; and (c) the requirements of a “non-employee director” under Rule 16b-3 of the Securities Exchange Act of 1934, as amended (the “Exchange Act”).
+The members of the Committee shall be appointed by the Board and shall meet the independence standards set forth in the Corporation’s Corporate Governance Guidelines.
 The Committee members may be removed by the Board.
 The Board shall designate a Chairperson for the Committee.

 The Committee shall meet at least two times annually, or more frequently as circumstances dictate.
-A majority of the members of the Committee shall constitute a quorum.
-The Committee may form and delegate authority to subcommittees consisting of one or more members as it deems appropriate or to members of management, provided the delegation is consistent with applicable law and New York Stock Exchange requirements and any applicable compensation or equity incentive plan.
+A majority of members of the Committee shall constitute a quorum.
+The Committee may form and delegate authority to subcommittees consisting of one or more members as it deems appropriate.

 The Committee shall make regular reports to the Board and shall evaluate its performance on an annual basis.
 The Committee shall also review this charter at least annually and, as appropriate, recommend changes to the Board for approval.

-Additionally, the Committee shall have the sole authority, to the extent it deems necessary or appropriate, to retain and terminate outside compensation consultants (including sole authority to approve the consultant’s fees and other retention terms) and to engage, legal and other advisors and shall receive appropriate funding, as determined by the Committee, for payment of compensation to any such advisors.
+Additionally, the Committee shall have the sole authority, to the extent it deems necessary or appropriate, to retain and terminate executive search firms to be used to identify and evaluate director candidates (including sole authority to approve the search firm’s fees and other retention terms) and to engage legal and other advisors, and shall receive appropriate funding, as determined by the Committee, for payment of compensation to any such advisors.

 Back to Top